yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 epicboy also {{< gh-hovercard "9708" "fixed a longstanding issue with asynchronous shader building on OpenGL," >}} forcing shaders to be fully flushed and available to the main rendering context before signalling availability.
 This should alleviate any persistent graphical errors exclusive to asynchronous shaders in the old API.

-[Blinkhawk](https://github.com/FernandoS27) returns with another {{< gh-hovercard "9559" "significant performance improvement" >}} for the world's seemingly-least optimized Pokémon games, allowing them to render in our much faster, but lower-accuracy, GPU Normal mode, as well as a few related optimizations along the way.
+[Blinkhawk](https://github.com/FernandoS27) returns with another {{< gh-hovercard "9559" "significant performance improvement" >}} for the world's seemingly-least optimized Pokémon games.
+This allows them to render in our much faster, but lower-accuracy, GPU Normal mode, and implements a few related optimizations along the way.
 Have fun shiny hunting!

 {{< single-title-imgs